gczarnocki/posix-type-fast/README.md

 # unix-project
-Final project for UNIX source @ Warsaw University of Technology
+Final project for UNIX course @ Warsaw University of Technology